For Montage Creek, family takes on a new meaning

 Despite the unprecedented circumstances, the residents have shown an incredible resilience this past year, and their love for the community hasn’t wavered.

-“This is the best place around here,” Carl Son, a six-year resident at the facility, said.
+“This is the best place around here.”
+Six year resident Carl Son said.

 Son likes to look for the best in people, and recognizes that at some level, everyone likes to be noticed, particularly during COVID times where human contact isn’t allowed.